For Grant Seekers

 • Our community has a strong local food system and agricultural economy, resilient businesses, and amenities that attract new businesses and retain local talent.
 We are prosperous.

-• Our community is physically active and values healthy eating.
-We are well and physically fit.
+• Our community is physically active, values healthy eating, and prioritizes overall wellbeing.
+We are mentally well and physically fit.

 • Our community has strong leadership and the capacity for collaboration.
 We are socially engaged.